leverdeterre/shakeMyApps-appScan-blog/_pages/data-points.md

 author_profile: true
 ---

-We work directly with the published App on the AppStore.
+We can work directly using the App published on the AppStore, or with a given .ipa Data are collected using on scanning engine
-We don't need the source code of the App.

 | Collected information | why?  |
 | :---        |     :--- |